cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 advertising a lower MTU.
 For TCP services, Cilium only encodes the service IP/port for the SYN packet.

-Above helm example configuration in a kube-proxy-free environment with DSR enabled would look as follows:
+Above helm example configuration in a kube-proxy-free environment with DSR-only mode enabled would look as follows:

 .. parsed-literal::